nicholasmurphy2/ECSE-444-Project/README.md

 ### Running the Host Display

-1. Connect the board and identify the **Virtual COM Port** (e.g., `COM3` on Windows, `/dev/ttyACM0` on Linux/Mac).
+1. Connect the board and identify the **Virtual COM Port** (e.g., `COM5` on Windows) by running the following command for Windows PowerShell:\
+`Get-WmiObject Win32_SerialPort | Select-Object DeviceID, Caption`

+2. Open the Frontend/term.py script in any text or code editor, set the correct Virtual COM Port and save the script.

-2. Navigate to the `HostProgram/` directory (where the Python script is).
+3. Navigate to the `Frontend/` directory (where the Python script is).

-3. Run the display script, replacing `COM_PORT` with your port:
+4. Run the display script:\
+`python term.py`

 ### How to Play

 1. Start the game by pressing the **User Button**.

-2. Listen for the voice command and execute the corresponding physical action before the timer hits zero.
+2. Listen for the voice command or look for the displayed command and execute the corresponding physical action before the timer hits zero.

 3. Have fun!